Tennessee still has not caught up, and assumption of the risk is not a defense to sport or recreational activities.

 Defendants argue that paceline riding is an inherently risky activity as described by the experts and participants, especially for a rider of Decedent’s age.
 Nelms argues that Decedent had his own duty to adhere to, as well.
 Plaintiff argues in response that no rider in a paceline assumes that the person riding in front of him suddenly and inexplicably will slow down.
 Our initial inquiry is whether a duty of care exists in paceline riding and what the nature of that duty is.

-By ignored, I mean the court bent over backwards to find a way to allow this case to proceed by simply ignoring the law concerning inherently dangerous activities.
+By ignore, I mean the court bent over backward to find a way to allow this case to proceed by simply ignoring the law concerning inherently dangerous activities.
 The court moved from inherently dangerous to finding a duty.
 No duty is owed in an inherently dangerous activity.

 INHERENTLY DANGEROUS: An activity is inherently dangerous if there is (a) an existence of a high degree of risk of some harm to the person; (2)likelihood that any harm that results from it will be great; (c) inability to eliminate the risk by the exercise of reasonable care; (d) extent to which the activity is not a matter of commons usage; (e) inappropriateness of the activity to the place where it is carried on; and (f) extent to which value to the community is outweighed by its dangerous attributes.
 (Restatement, Torts 2d § 519(1))